Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

 -   Cubed Fast Inverse SqRt with 3 iterations.
 -   Fast Neg.
 3/2 (d=1) with 3 iterations.

 The **Fast Negative Three-Half algorithm with 3 refinement iterations** was chosen for the hardware implementation.
 It requires 15 cycles, a ~7% improvement over the 16 cycles of the alternative, while the precision is only slightly lower.
 This trade-off was deemed favorable for the accelerator's velocity update flow.

+## References

+1. McEniry, C. (2007). *The mathematics behind the fast inverse square root function code*.
+2. Moroz, L. V., Walczyk, C. J., Hrynchyshyn, A., Holimath, V., & Cieśliński, J. L. (2018).
+Fast calculation of inverse square root with the use of magic constant – analytical approach. *Applied mathematics and computation*, 316, 245-255.